bendalab/thunderfish/docs/thunderfish.md

 The columns contain:

-1. `tstart` Start time of the analysis window in the recording in seconds.
+1. `twin` Start time of the analysis window in the recording in seconds.
-2. `twindow` Duration of the analysis window in seconds.
+2. `window` Duration of the analysis window in seconds.
 3. `index` Index of the fish (the number that is also used to number the files).
 4. `EODf` EOD frequency in Hertz.
 5. `p-p-amplitude` Peak-to-peak amplitude of the extracted waveform in the units of the input data.